FoluGodwin/FoluGodwin/README.md

 - 👋 Hi, I’m @FoluGodwin
-- 👀 I’m interested in front-end development
+- 👀 I’m a front-end developer
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently skilled in HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on certain project
 - 📫 How to reach me godwinfolu@gmail.com